Leixin-Zhang/ScImage/Code_Used_For_LLM_Generation/README.md

 # ScImage Benchmark: text to scientific image generation

 ### OpenAI models
-- The OpenAI models (GPT4O, GPT-O1-preview and DALLE) are generated with API.
-Users should have activated OpenAI API key to be able to run the code.
+- The OpenAI models (GPT4o, GPT-o1-preview and DALLE) are generated with API.
+Users should have activated OpenAI API key to be able to run the code in [file](openAI_generation_code).

 ###  Stable Diffusion
 - The model is deployed on Google Colab ([Link](https://colab.research.google.com/)).
 Create a Jupyter notebook and paste the code to run the image-generating procedure.